 The third article in the Ark was Aaron’s rod.
 Aaron’s rod speaks of Divine election and of the resurrection life by which each member of the blessed and holy priesthood rules with God.

 who has come, not according to the law of a fleshly commandment, but according to the power of an endless life.
 (Hebrews 7:16)

 Many of the chief men of Israel had challenged the right of Moses and Aaron to lead the people of Israel through the wilderness.

-Now Korah, the son of Izhar, the son of Kohath, the son of Levi, and Dathan and Abiram, the sons of Eliab, and On, the son of Peleth, sons of Reuben, took men: And they rose up before Moses, with certain of the children of Israel, two hundred and fifty princes of the assembly, famous in the congregation, men of renown (Numbers 16:1,2)
+Now Korah the son of Izhar, the son of Kohath, the son of Levi, with Dathan and Abiram the sons of Eliab, and on the son of Peleth, sons of Reuben, took men;

 Probably most of us know the story, how the Lord came down and destroyed the rebels.

-And the earth opened her mouth, and swallowed them up, and their houses, and all the men that appertained unto Korah, and all their goods.
+and the earth opened its mouth and swallowed them up, with their households and all the men with Korah, with all their goods.
 (Numbers 16:32)

 Then the Lord gave the people of Israel a plan whereby they could determine who was chosen to lead them, on whom the Divine election rested.
 Moses was to take a rod from the leader of each of the tribes.
 Aaron’s name was written on the rod representing the tribe of Levi.
 The rods were to be placed in the Most Holy Place in front of the Ark of the Covenant.
 The owner of the rod that sprouted would thus be shown to be the High Priest of Israel.